 Entry Requirement S4 → S5 National 5 in Computing Science at grade A-C Entry Requirement S5 → S6 National 5 in Computing Science at grade A-C S6 pupils with no previous qualification in Computing need to have at least 3 Highers at level A-C and a qualification in Mathematics at National 5 (A-C) or equivalent.
 Progression Route Gaining an award at Higher in Computing could lead to further study at Advanced Higher level.
 This qualification could enhance the chance of entry to education courses in Computer Science, Business Computing, Information Technology or Multimedia, or job training.
 If going on to study a Computing Science related degree, some universities now require a pass in Computing Science at Higher level.
-There are 4 areas of study:

-Course Format There are 4 areas of study: Software Design and Development (SDD) Web Design and Development (WDD) Database Design and Development (DBDD) Computer Systems (CS) --- -- --
+Course Format There are 4 areas of study: Software Design and Development (SDD) Computer Systems (CS) Web Design and Development (WDD) Database Design and Development (DBDD)